When Does Embedding Magnitude Matter? A Cross-Task Functional-Symmetry Framework: RAG Experimental Setup

 \subsection{Prompt Format}

 We structure the input to Flan-T5-Large with the question \emph{before} the retrieved context:

 This ordering ensures that when the total input exceeds the model's context window, truncation occurs at the \emph{end} of the retrieved documents rather than the question itself.
-Since the question is essential for answer generation while later documents contribute diminishing marginal value, this design prevents catastrophic failures from question truncation.
+In practice, with $k=5$ documents (500--1000 tokens) and Flan-T5-Large's 1024-token window, truncation is rare; when it occurs, we tokenize and truncate the document block independently before appending the ``Answer:'' generation trigger so that the trigger is always preserved.
+Since the question is essential for answer generation while later documents contribute diminishing marginal value, this design prevents catastrophic failures from question or trigger truncation.